Ryan Mahrle

-Ryan Mahrle (born February 8, 1985 in Troy, Michigan) is an American professional ice hockey defenseman for the Newcastle Vipers of the EIHL.
+Ryan Mahrle (born February 8, 1985) is an American professional ice hockey defenseman for the Newcastle Vipers of the EIHL.

 Playing career

 Undrafted, Mahrle completed his amateur career with Western Michigan University of the CCHA.
 Ryan turned professional after his senior year with the Broncos, playing with the Kalamazoo Wings of the UHL, at the end of the 2006-07 season.
 Ryan then spent the next two seasons in the ECHL with the Gwinnett Gladiators and the Bakersfield Condors.

 On June 4, 2009, Mahrle was signed to a one-year contract with the Newcastle Vipers of the EIHL.